Tewr/BlazorFileReader/README.md

 ```
 ## Usage in a Blazor View

-The code for views looks the same for both client- and server-side projects.
+The code for views looks the same for both client- and server-side projects, but take a look at [known issues](README.md#known-issues) for server-side projects.

 ```cs
 @page "/MyPage"